adobe-research/longmoment-detr/bmd_data/README.md

 ## Videos

 We've released the videos for this dataset.
-Each archive contains frames extracted at 1 frame per second from a single video.
+Each tar.gz file from the collection contains frames extracted at 1 fps from a single video.

 You can download the videos from the following links: